neil7057/all-about-autism/README.md

 -   A bespoke 404 error page has been created to provide a better user experience.
 -   This was tested by:
-    - navigating to the contact page and changing the address to comment.html in the browser.
+    - Navigating to the contact page and changing the address to contact404.html in the browser.
     - The dedicated 404-error was displayed and it was possible to navigate home via the home button.

 ### Bugs and Fixes

 -   script.js loading but showing empty.
-    - permissions checked, path checked only solution was to recreate with a different name scripts.js and update html links.
+    - Fixed - Permissions checked, path checked only solution was to recreate with a different name scripts.js and update html links.

 -   jQuery functions in error.
-    - Fixed by changing order of loading of JS files.
+    - Fixed - Changed order of loading of JS files.
 Updated to later version of jQuery to support slideup/down functionality.

 -   unable to make buttons full width of column using btn-block.
-    - Fixed - traced to errant 'col-header and paragrpah wrapper suggested by online tutorial but causing a problem so removed both.
+    - Fixed - Traced to errant 'col-header and paragrpah wrapper suggested by online tutorial but causing a problem so removed both.

--   Unable
-    - Fixed

--   Gallery
-    - Fixed
+-   Bootstrap classes not applied to H2.
+    - Fixed - Being overriden by existing H2 classes so bespoke added with !important.

+-   Quiz timer not resetting on new question.
+    - Fixed  - Moved timer interval reset and amended to present 'next' button on timeout.

 -   Modal response page wouldn't close on button click.
-    - Fixed with a call to a function in email.js.
+    - Fixed - Call to a function in email.js.
 I put the function in this script rather than the main file as it already had the code to open the modal, so it made sense to keep functionaity together.

--   WCAG contrast issues
+-   WCAG contrast issues.
-    - Fixed
+    - Fixed - Minor colour scheme changes.

 ### Known Bugs

 - There are no known errors.

+### Future Releases
+-   Ideas for future development include:

 ## Deployment